Homemade Mozzarella Sticks

 Heat a few inches of your frying fat of choice in a saucepan or a dedicated fryer.
 I used to own a deep fryer, but I found it annoying to clean and now simply use a heavy-bottomed saucepan, checking the temperature with a thermometer.
 This is what I do for all my deep fried recipes, like Homemade French Fries, Fried Chicken, Coconut Shrimp, and Homemade Corn Dogs.

-For the cooking fat, I highly recommend tallow, which will give you a far better flavor than industrial oils like soybean oil, and is also much healthier.
-Tallow is a more stable fat that tolerates high heat frying with the least amount of oxidation (I discuss this at length in my podcast, in episodes 12 and 13).
+I highly recommend using tallow, which will give you a far better flavor than industrial oils like soybean oil, and is also much healthier.
+Tallow is a more stable fat that tolerates high heat frying with the least amount of oxidation.

 Once the fat is 365F, deep fry the mozzarella sticks, lowering them gently but quickly, one-by-one: